stefarine/smart_food_dispenser/Deployment/step3.md

 ```

 Congratulations!
 Now you have a system that allows you to control when the food tank is empty.
-We will see later how to install it.

-In the next step we will see how to deploy the motion sensor, the camera and the motor.
+We will see later how to install it.In the next step we will see how to deploy the motion sensor, the camera and the motor.